Latest Vulnerabilities: Multiple disclosed in various Siemens product lines #

 SCALANCE and RUGGEDCOM products (August 2024) #

-Siemens has disclosed multiple vulnerabilities for a variety of products and devices, including the SCALANCE and RUGGEDCOM product lines.
+Siemens disclosed multiple vulnerabilities for a variety of products and devices, including the SCALANCE and RUGGEDCOM product lines.

 • CVE-2024-41976 is rated high, with a CVSS score of 7.2, and allows an attacker to issue invalid VPN configuration data causing an authenticated attacker to execute arbitrary code.